KennthShang/PhaBOX/README.md

 If you have any suggestions or problems, feel free to contact me via email: jyshang2-c@my.cityu.edu.hk.
 Also, you can open an issue under this GitHub folder.

+## Latest update:
+1. If you want to predict the phage-bacteria interaction using your own bacterial assemblies, please try: https://github.com/KennthShang/CHERRY_MAGs
+2. If you want to predict the host range (multiple hosts) of your phages, please try: https://github.com/KennthShang/CHERRY_crispr_multihost

 # Overview